A.

 Incorrect-I ate a few rice.
 Correct- I ate some rice.

-38. Numeral Adjectives are used for Countable Noun only and they show how many persons or things are meant or in what order a person or thing stands,
+many persons or things are meant or in what order a person or thing stands,

 For example,